If you live in one of these 25 metropolitan areas, Google will show you where parking is available in real time.

 There’s nothing worse than driving to a busy downtown megaplex and coming to the sudden, horrifying realization that there aren’t any parking spaces in sight.
 It can easily ruin a night if you’re pressed for time, and that’s why the ever-astute Google is offering salvation: Parking availability alerts in Google Maps.

-References to parking alerts were first discovered in a teardown of the beta version of Google Maps by Android Police, and now the outlet is reporting that the feature is rolling out to some users through the Maps v9.44 beta.
-Those alerts will do exactly what you’d expect it to: Indicate how difficult finding a parking space is likely to be in a given locale.
-The app will describe congestion in levels of increasing severity, easy, medium, and hard, and provide descriptions for each.
+References to parking alerts were first discovered in a teardown of the beta version of Google Maps by Android Police, but the feature is now live according to Google.
+The alerts will do exactly what you’d expect it to: Indicate how difficult finding a parking space is likely to be in a given locale.
+The app will describe congestion in levels of increasing severity — easy, medium, and limited.

 Parking availability will be shown through a small “P” icon next to the driving duration estimate.
 If parking is limited, that icon will turn red.

 Google says the feature is rolling out in “25 metro areas” in the U.S.: San Francisco, Seattle, Miami, Atlanta, Boston, Chicago, Detroit, Los Angeles, Minneapolis/St. Paul, New York City, Orlando, Philadelphia, Pittsburgh, San Diego, St. Louis, Washington, DC, Cleveland, Dallas/Fort Worth, Denver, and Houston; as well as Phoenix, Arizona; Portland, Oregon; Sacramento, California; Charlotte, North Carolina; and Tampa, Florida.

 The data is based on historical parking data, and Google says it’s similar to how it calculates Popular Times and Visit Duration — with aggregated and anonymized data from users that opt in to Google Location History.